gburca/ssss-js/README.md

 This project is a JavaScript version of Shamir's Secret Sharing Scheme.
 It has 2 distinguishing features:

-    1. It is interoperable and compatible with the Linux `ssss` utility (`ssss-split` and `ssss-combine`) from http://point-at-infinity.org/ssss/ so keys/shares can be created with one and recovered with the other.
+1. It is interoperable and compatible with B. Poettering's Linux `ssss` utility (`ssss-split` and `ssss-combine`) from http://point-at-infinity.org/ssss/ so keys/shares can be created with one and recovered with the other.
 That project was used as the reference implementation for this project.
 2. It consists of a single `html` file which includes everything needed to split and combine a secret.
 As a result it is fully usable from Windows, Mac OSX, Linux, and other operating systems with a modern browser.

 There are some other implementations of Shamir's Secret Sharing Scheme (SSSS) floating around, but none seem to be compatible with each other.
 The Linux